shpml/fundamentals/05_chapter/06_exercise.md

 11) Set its `text-align` to center and `line-height` to 6em.

 *Well done!
 The basics of the multi-column layout are all laid out.
-All that's left is to finish are some visual elements, including color.*
+All that's left to finish are some visual elements, including color.*

 12) Assign img a width of 480px.